 Page

 1. Introduction 4

 2. What is risk management 5

 3. Why do we need a Risk Management Strategy 5

 4. What is our philosophy 6

 5. What is the risk management process 6

 6. What are the different roles and responsibilities?
 10

 7. How will the monitoring and reporting of risk management happen 14

 8. Conclusion 15

 APPENDICES

-Appendix 1 - Defining the Council's Appetite to Risk, level of Impact and likelihood 16
+Appendix 1 - Defining the Council's Appetite to Risk, level of Impact and Likelihood 16

+Appendix 2 - Pendle Borough Council Insurance Statemen t 21

-Appendix 2 - Checklist for Risk Assessment on Projects 21
+Appendix 3 - Checklist for Risk Assessment on Projects 26

-Appendix 3 - Action Plan and Definitions 24
+Appendix 4 - Action Plan and Definitions 29